Antoine-Cohen/PI2_Hearme/README.md

 Here is a suggestion of steps to continue the project.<br> TODO:<br>
-Classic Bluetooth: to be able to transfer sound files[maybe use this module](https://kenjdavidson.com/react-native-bluetooth-classic/) (or use Wifi module)<br>
+Classic Bluetooth: to be able to transfer sound files [maybe use this module](https://kenjdavidson.com/react-native-bluetooth-classic/) (or use Wifi module)<br>
 Speech processing and keyword extraction: to be able to summarize conversations.
 [Microsoft cognitive services API](https://azure.microsoft.com/fr-fr/services/cognitive-services/), [picovoice](https://www.npmjs.com/package/@picovoice/picovoice-react-native) or RNNs can be a lead (you can use other options you find as well) <br>